CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 ### Practicing Problem Areas

 Watch your accuracy as you practice.
 At first it will get better, then plateau, then degrade.
 Stop when it plateaus.
 More practice after this point will do more harm than good.
-Usually that is five or fewer repetitions.
+Usually that is [five or fewer repetitions](#a-note-on-repetition).

 Observe where you begin to fall behind in dictation.
-The problem outline is probably a few words before that.
-The problem is in preparing to write the outline, not in the execution.
+The problem outline may be a few words before that.
 Questionnaire and motion pictures studies by Klein (described later) show even expert writers do not know which outlines they write faster or slower.

 Try including a few words on either side of the problem.
 This will prevent hesitation as you approach a word that worries you.